 Conferences & Lectures

-Our full schedule of teaching conferences for radiology residents includes a wide variety of educational experiences, including formal lectures given by Virginia Mason staff radiologists, and at the University of Washington, case conferences, quizzes, journal club, and other department meetings.
+Our full schedule of teaching conferences for radiology residents includes a wide variety of educational experiences, including formal lectures given by Virginia Mason staff radiologists, lectures at the University of Washington, case conferences, quizzes, journal club, and other department meetings.

 - The Introductory Summer Lecture Series covers the basics of radiology during July and August.